-Traditional, tropical; mystical, magical, Kagoshima is nothing short of extraordinary.
+Traditional, tropical, mystical, and magical; Kagoshima is nothing short of extraordinary.

-The historic prefectural capital of Kagoshima is the largest city in southern Kyushu and a major transport hub for accessing the southern islands.
-The hustle and bustle is supervised by the roaring Sakurajima, an active volcano just opposite the city which regularly showers the city with ash – pack an umbrella in case of heavy dustfall.
-Shrines, museums and onsen (hot springs) make the city worth stopping over.
-It’s a short trip across the bay to reach Sakurajima island where you can get up close and personal to the volcano itself, witnessing the daily eruptions from one of the observation points.
+The historic prefectural capital of Kagoshima is the largest city in southern Kyushu.
+It is a major transport hub for accessing the southern islands.
+The city is watched over by the roaring Sakurajima, an active volcano just opposite the city, which regularly showers Kagoshima with ash, so pack an umbrella in case of heavy falling dust.

-Nearby is the Satsuma peninsula and the quaint town of Chiran, a former base for WWII kamikaze pilots commemorated in the Chiran Kamikaze Peace Museum.
-Head to the beaches of Ibusuki to try traditional sand bathing; you’ll be buried up to your head in hot volcanic sand by a professional sand therapist – it’s much nicer than it sounds.
+Nearby is the Satsuma Peninsula and the rural town of Chiran.
+It was once a former base for WWII kamikaze pilots.
+Today, the airport where they launched now serves as the Chiran Kamikaze Peace Museum.
+At the beaches of Ibusuki, try traditional sand bathing.
+You’ll be buried up to your head in hot volcanic sand by a professional sand therapist.
+It’s much nicer than it sounds.